 As you consider a solar panel system for your home, one of the key decisions you need to make is the type of inverter to install.
 Inverters convert direct current (DC) electricity generated by your solar panels into usable alternating current (AC) electricity.
 Given the complex power electronics and software contained within, inverters are vital to the ongoing performance of your solar power system.

-- Inverters convert the DC electricity that your solar panels produce into appliance-friendly AC electricity.
+- Inverters convert the DC electricity that your solar panels produce into appliance-friendly AC electricity that your entire home uses.

 - The three main inverter options available for residential and commercial solar installations are string inverters, microinverters and power optimizer systems.